-Your body is approximately 75 percent water.
+Your body is approximately 60 percent water.
 Each organ system requires adequate hydration to function properly.
 Without an ample supply of water you are vulnerable to heat-related illnesses, losses in coordination, mental confusion, and fluctuations in heart rate and blood pressure.

-How Trash Bags Cause Weight Loss
+Trash Bags Cause Water Loss

 Your body uses some of its water stores to regulate body temperature.
 This is achieved through sweat production.
 When temperature receptors located within your skin send signals to your brain that your temperature has hit a certain threshold, sweat glands begin producing sweat.
 To cool your body, the sweat evaporates off the surface of your skin.

 Weight loss attributed to water weight is only temporary and is also dangerous to your health.
 Gains can be expected once you rehydrate or eat.
 Because water is vital to many different body systems and functions, it's not recommended to attempt to lose weight in this manner.

 There are approximately 3,500 calories in 1 pound of fat.
 To lose 1 pound per week, you should strive to create a caloric deficit of 500 calories per day.
 Manageable weight loss occurs in steady increments of 1 to 2 pounds per week and is achieved through a healthy diet and exercise.